yanllsama/koreader-enhanced-currently-reading/README.md

 * **Reading Insights**: Tap directly on the statistics area to bring up the detailed Reading Insights popup (if the patch is installed).
 ---
 ## 📥 Installation
-This module updates a part of the original SimpleUI plugin.
-To install it, you need to overwrite the original file.
 This module requires the `simpleui_ext.koplugin` to function correctly.
-1. Download the `module_currently.lua` file from this repository.
 **Step 1: Install `simpleui_ext.koplugin` (if you haven't already)**
 1. Download the `simpleui_ext.koplugin` package.
 2. Connect your e-reader to your computer.
-3. Navigate to the directory where the SimpleUI modules are located on your device.
-This path is usually: `koreader/plugins/simpleui.koplugin/desktop_modules/`
-4. *(Optional)* Make a backup of your original `module_currently.lua` file located in that folder.
-5. Copy the new downloaded file into this folder, overwriting the existing file.
-6. Safely disconnect your device and completely close and reopen KOReader (or reboot the device).
 3. Extract and copy the entire `simpleui_ext.koplugin` folder to your KOReader plugins directory:
    `koreader/plugins/`
 **Step 2: Install this Enhanced Module**